Can Large Language Models Transform Computational Social Science?

 \subsection{Document-Level Classification}

-Documents provide a complementary view for the social scientist's research.
-Like conversations, documents can encode sequences of ideas or temporal events, as well as interpersonal relationships; these were not present in isolated utterances.
+Documents provide a complementary view for social science.
+Like conversations, documents can encode sequences of ideas or temporal events, as well as interpersonal relationships not present in isolated utterances.
 Unlike the dyadic communication of a conversation, a document can be analyzed under a unified narrative \citep{piper2021narrative}.
 Thus for our purposes, a document is a collection of utterances that form a single \textit{narrative}.
 Our document-level classification tasks cluster around \textit{media}, which has been the subject of content analysis in the social sciences since the time of Max Weber in 1910.
-In this section, we focus on computational tools for content analysis \citep{berelson1952content} to code media documents for their underlying \textit{ideological} content (\S\ref{subsub:media_ideology}), the \textit{events} they portray (\S\ref{subsub:event_detection},\ref{subsub:event_argument_extraction}), as well as the \textit{agents} involved and the specific \textit{roles} or character tropes they exhibit (\S\ref{subsub:role_tagging}).
+In this section, we focus on computational tools for content analysis \citep{berelson1952content} to code media documents for their underlying \textit{ideological} content (\S\ref{subsub:media_ideology}), the \textit{events} they portray (\S\ref{subsub:event_detection}, \S\ref{subsub:event_argument_extraction}), as well as the \textit{agents} involved and the specific \textit{roles} or character tropes they exhibit (\S\ref{subsub:role_tagging}).

-\subsubsection{\task{Event Detection}}
+\subsubsection{Event Detection}

 Following a massive effort to digitize critical documents, social scientists depend on event extraction to automatically code and organize these documents into smaller and more manageable units for analysis.
 Events are the ``building blocks'' from which historians construct theories about the past \citep{sprugnoli2019novel}; they are the backbone of narrative structure \citep{chambers-jurafsky-2008-unsupervised}.
 Event detection is the first step in the event extraction pipeline.
 Hippocorpus \citep{sap2020recollection} is a resource of 6,854 stories that were collected from crowdworkers and tagged for sentence-level events \citep{sap2022quantifying} .
 Events can be further classified into minor or major events, as well as expected or unexpected.